masagrator/FPSLocker/README.md

 - `Advanced settings` - submenu which consists of:
   - If game is using NVN
     - `Window Sync Wait` - this is dangerous setting that disabled can crash game, but in some can bring benefit of disabling double buffer vsync at the cost of small graphical glitches (check list of games compatible with this solution at the bottom of README).
 Use it with caution.
 It won't show if game is not using double buffer.
     - `Set Buffering` - if game is using any other buffering than double, this option will show that will allow you to force game to run at any other buffering that is not higher than original one (so f.e. you cannot change double buffer to triple buffer).
 Lowering buffer is recommended only for games that have near perfect performance at 30 or 60 FPS, but suffer from bad framepacing or big input lag.
 If you will force double buffer in games with uneven performance, FPS drops will be very severe.
-It can be applied only at boot of game, so after changing buffering you must restart game. <br> Explanation of `Set/Active/Available Buffers`:
+In some games it can be applied only at boot of game, so after changing buffering you may be forced to restart game (such info will pop up inside menu if it's needed). <br> Explanation of `Set/Active/Available Buffers`:
       - Set - how many buffers were set by using `nvnWindowSetNumActiveTextures`.
 If game is not using it, it will be 0.
 It can be used by games to set lower buffer value than reserved space allows.
 If this is detected to be used and lower than Available Buffers, you can use "(force)" variant next to default option.
 Without `(force)` it will reset to default settings.
       - Active - How many buffers are actually used by game.
       - Available - How many buffers is actually provided to NVN.
 We can use this information to force games to utilize all buffers when they are not doing it.